 Gaussian

-Gaussian is package of quantum mechanics programs.
-Program serves to predict the energies, molecular structures, and vibrational frequencies of molecular systems, along with numerous molecular properties derived from these basic computation types.
+Gaussian is a package of quantum mechanics programs.
+The program serves to predict the energies, molecular structures, and vibrational frequencies of molecular systems, along with numerous molecular properties derived from these basic computation types.

 License